Tolc-Software/tolc/docs/packaging/docs/getting_tolc.md

 # Installing

-You can get `tolc` by either copying some lines of `CMake` into your project, or download the binary from the release page.

 ## Via the `CMake` bootstrapper

 The easiest and recommended way is to use [the bootstrapper](https://github.com/Tolc-Software/bootstrap-tolc-cmake).
 Just drop the following lines in your `CMake` project.